havik2323/DTSA511_Week4/ReadMe.md

 - **kaggle_leaderboard/**: Directory for Kaggle leaderboard-related files.
 - **nlp-getting-started/**: Contains initial setup files and notebooks for the NLP project.
 - **predictions/**: Contains prediction outputs from the trained models.
-- **reshaped_arrays/**: Contains the preprocessed and reshaped input arrays for training and evaluation.
 - **Disaster_Tweets_Lab_Final.ipynb**: The main Jupyter notebook containing the full code for the project.

 ## Getting Started